-Each Community Garden will be provided with a Composter free of charge.
+Each Community Garden can request a Composter if requested.
 If you chose to add additional compost bins, they must be a closed bin to keep animals and pests out.
 Every gardener should be aware of the compost bin located on site.

-Disposal of organic waste / Onsite Garbage
+Disposal of Organic Waste / Onsite Garbage

-When your garden group weeds the garden, harvest your crops and cut down flowers, please don't throw the waste on the pathways, in the fields close by, or just beyond your plots.
-As a community gardener, you are a steward of both your plot and the garden; you should compost what you grow, and dispose of your garden wastes/weed in a safe and responsible way using the onsite Compost Bin.
+As a community gardener, you are a steward of both your plot and the garden; you should compost what you grow, and dispose of your garden wastes/weed in a safe and responsible way (example: using a Compost Bin).
+Please do not throw waste or weeds on the pathways, in the fields close by, or just beyond your plots.